 Where to stay

 If you love hiking, you will probably want to spend some time on both sides of the Tatra Mountains.
 Slovakia is home to more than 75 per cent of the Tatra Mountains, so you are likely to spend more time hiking on the Slovak side than the Polish side.
-I hiked for three days on the Polish side, and four days on the Slovak side.

 If you’re wanting to hike on the Polish side, base yourself in Zakopane – but don’t expect to be alone in the town or on the trails.
 The tourist town is teeming with people during the summer months – but don’t worry, there’s plenty of guesthouses to choose from at very affordable prices, as well as a couple of hostels.